-This unit consists of three sections: Section A: Listening, Section B: Reading and Grammar, Section C: Essay
+This unit consists of three sections: Section A: Listening, Section B: Reading and Grammar, Section C: Essay based on a research topic or extended literary text.

 Candidates considering A Level Spanish should have ideally achieved at least a B/6 at GCSE.
 The reading of advanced level text, e.g. online newspapers and magazines, is necessary as it models the language, knowledge and skills required at this level and the material used in the course and at examination.
 Pupils should also harness and develop organisational skills allowing them to quickly improve language acquisition and production.